-We have two sources for the wood for our tops:
+We have three sources for the wood for our tops:

 When we receive lumber and when we are pulling boards for a job, we look for boards of exceptional color, figure, and character.
 We mark and store them for table tops.
 When someone orders a table, we select boards from this "special reserve" for their individual beauty and for their coherence in a composition.
 Often people must be shown the joints, but the heft and expression of individual boards remain.

 Because these boards are from different trees, some variation in figure and color is inherent.

 Prices for tables on this website are for tables built from our special reserve.

 Lou Irion buys exceptional logs.
 His company, Irion Lumber, keeps the wood from each log in a set of square edged boards, 10-18" wide, whose color, figure, and character are consistent and extraordinary.